LABWORKS is the most robust, flexible, and accessible LIMS sample management software for your laboratory.

 Free Space

 While labs manage their dedicated storage locations, they don’t constantly monitor the free space within those areas correctly.
 Lab managers must know how much free space there is and which samples are stored there.
-Without sample management software labs, free space can quickly get out of control.
+Without sample management software, laboratory free space can quickly get out of control.
 Implementing automated sample tracking software allows labs to manage these spaces using detailed information on a single platform.
 Easy access to this data enables lab managers to know where a sample is, plan for new storage as needs arise, and perform inventory housekeeping.

 Examples of Sample Management Software